golopot/krust/notes.md

 * show number of posts under a tag
 * A button to cancel tag, score filters
 * An button to go back from a post
+* dark theme
+* move comment collapse to right
+* use absolute date for posts
+* swipe left to goback

 ## Index
 * feed